dldemoks/Magento-2.3.0/README.md

 Magento 2.3.0
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте все файлы.
+To install the module, download and unzip the archive.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions.

-Поддержка версии CMS Magento 2.3.0
+Support for CMS Magento 2.3.0